niraj-rayalla/GDXseer/README.md

 2. Install Cmake (https://cmake.org/download/) and the desired C++ compiler, such as g++
 3. Clone this repository
 4. Run `git submodule update --init --recursive` to pull the Effekseer repository along with all its submodules.
-5. Run one of the build Gradle tasks such as `./gradlew :buildDesktopLibrary`.
+5. Run `./gradlew publishToMavenLocal` to build all sub-projects, or call one of the specific build Gradle tasks such as `./gradlew :buildDesktopLibrary`.
 The following are all possible build tasks:
     * `buildDesktopLibrary`
     * `buildAndroidLibrary`
     * `buildIOSGLLibrary`
     * `buildIOSMetalLibrary`
-6. You can also optionally run the provided local Maven install tasks if you locally experimenting with changes.
-The following are all the local Maven install tasks:
-   * `localMavenInstallCore`
-   * `localMavenInstallDesktop`
-   * `localMavenInstallAndroid`
-   * `localMavenInstallIOSGL`
-   * `localMavenInstallIOSMetal`

 ### Building Caveats
 * For IOS building, set `iOS_JAVA_HOME` (optional) and `iOS_CODE_SIGN_IDENTITY` in local.properties file.